 This tutorial describes a basic workflow of using Klever.
-We assume that you deploy Klever locally on Debian 9 in the production mode with default settings from the latest master.
+We assume that you deployed Klever locally on Debian 11 in the production mode with default settings.
 In addition, we assume that your username is debian and your home directory is /home/debian1.